-A well cared technology
+A modern technology

 In collaboration with JLP Architects, we used our brainpower in implementing the infrastructure facilitating the integration of the cutting edge technologies in the auditorium of the new Research Institute of the MUHC (RI-MUHC).
 We have equipped this 195 seats auditorium with a high definition video conferencing system, a projection surface for two projectors, a hundred microphones, a discrete sound reproduction, a control system and a translation booth.
 Scientists, researchers, teachers and other people wearing a white lab coat can enjoy this entire technological bonanza.
 The disabled benefit from adapted ergonomics thanks to the lectern with adjustable height.
 To sum it all, we focused on the active participation of the audience during presentations.